KengWkeng/DataAcquisitionTest1/steps_plan.md

 Map received ECU parameters (like "speed", "throttle_position") to hardware channel identifiers.
 Emit rawDataPointReady for each received parameter.
 Update DeviceManager factory logic for DeviceType::ECU.
-Update channel mapping logic in DataSynchronizer.
+Update channel mapping logic in DataProcessor.
 Testing: Update config.json.
 Use a real ECU, a simulator (like an OBD-II simulator connected via serial/USB adapter), or test data playback.
 Verify:
 ECU connection and communication work.
 Relevant ECU parameters are displayed and saved.